Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Monoidal filtered stable category

 \begin{lemma} Let $\cat{A}$ be a monoidal complete filtered stable category.
 Let $A_i$, $i=0,1,2,3$, be positive augmented algebras in $\cat{A}$, and let $K_{i,i+1}$ be a left $A_i$- right $A_{i+1}$-bimodule for $i=0,1,2$, whose underlying object is bounded below.

 Then the resulting map

-is an equivalence, where the source denotes the realization of the \textbf{bi}simplicial bar construction. \end{lemma} \begin{proof} Denote the augmentation ideal of $A_i$ by $I_i$.
+is an equivalence, where the source denotes the realization of the \textbf{bi}simplicial bar construction (each simplicial index coming from the actions of eachof the algebras $A_1$, $A_2$). \end{lemma} \begin{proof} Denote the augmentation ideal of $A_i$ by $I_i$.
 We express the tensor product $K_{01}\tensor_{A_1}K_{12}$ etc.~as the geometric realization of the simplicial bar construction $B_\dot(K_{01},I_1,K_{12})$ etc.~\emph{without} degeneracies (in the sense that it is a diagram over $\Simpface$), associated to the actions of the non-unital algebra $I_1$ etc. See Section \ref{sec:totalization}.
 It is easy to check that the usual bar construction, with degeneracies, associated to the unital algebra $A_1$ etc., is the left Kan extension of the version here, so the geometric realizations are equivalent.

 The target then can be written as $|B_\dot(K_{01}\tensor_{A_1}K_{12},I_2,K_{23})|$.

 For every $n$, the functor $-\tensor I_2^{\tensor n}\tensor K_{23}$ is bounded below, so Proposition \ref{prop:realization-preserved} implies that